 Dependent variable

 I use two indicators to measure redistributive preferences.
-The first indicator is support for government redistribution measured by the item: “It is the responsibility of the government to reduce the differences in income between people with high incomes and those with low incomes.”
+The first indicator is support for government redistribution, as measured by the following item: “It is the responsibility of the government to reduce the differences in income between people with high incomes and those with low incomes.”
 The second indicator is egalitarian preferences measured by the item: “For a society to be fair, differences in people’s standard of living should be small.”
 Both indicators use a five-point Likert scale with the following categories: ‘Strongly agree’ (1), ‘Agree’ (2), ‘Neither agree nor disagree’(3), ‘Disagree’ (4), and ‘Strongly disagree’(5) (r = 0.62).
 Following Svallfors (2013), I reverse-coded, averaged, and normalized the indicators in a 0 to 100 index, where higher values reflect stronger redistributive preferences.

 Independent variables - individual level

-I employ the Erikson-Goldthorpe-Portocarrero (EGP) class scheme (Erikson and Goldthorpe, 1992) to measure social class.
-The EGP scheme is the most consistent and validated measure for class positions in comparative research and has demonstrated its validity in both industrialized and late-industrialized societies (Barozet et al., 2021; G. Evans and Graaf, 2013). nformation about occupations, self-employment status, and the number of employees is used to classify respondents into six class positions.
+I employ the Erikson-Goldthorpe-Portocarrero (EGP) class scheme to measure social class (Erikson and Goldthorpe, 1992).
+The EGP scheme is the most consistent and validated measure for class positions in comparative research and has demonstrated its validity in both industrialized and late-industrialized societies (Barozet et al., 2021; G. Evans and Graaf, 2013).
+Information about occupations, self-employment status, and the number of employees is used to classify respondents into six class positions.
 Following previous research, a simplified version of the EGP class scheme that collapses three classes is employed (Edlund, 2003; Sosnaud et al., 2013).
 Specifically, this version distinguishes among the Service Class (higher and lower managerial and professionals), Intermediate Class (routine nonmanual workers and self-employed), and Working Class (manual supervisors, skilled and unskilled manual workers) (see Table A2 in the Appendix).

 I employed the position generator as the basis for the class-based network homogeneity measure.
-This instrument has been widely used in social capital studies and follows an ego-centered approach where is assumed that social ties to different hierarchical positions in the social structure provide access to social resources (van der Gaag et al., 2008).
+This instrument has been widely used in social capital studies and follows an ego-centered approach where it is assumed that social ties to different hierarchical positions in the social structure provide access to social resources (van der Gaag et al., 2008).
 The position generator employed included a list of ten occupations.
 Here, occupations are presented to the respondent in a grid that allows them to declare whether they know (or not) a person who performs that occupation.
 The tie can be classified into four groups, defining tie to this person as a “Family or relative,” “Close friend,” “Someone else I know,” or “No one.”
 With this information, the first three categories are coded as 1 to represent the presence of a tie (“Knows”) and 0 as the absence of a connection to a person with that occupation (“Does not know”).
 Subsequently, all declared ties were summed to represent the total number of occupations known by the respondent.

 Subsequently, following previous cross-national studies I classify occupations into three status positions that resemble class positions (Lindh and Andersson, 2024; Otero et al., 2024).
 The classification is as follows: lawyer, executive of a large firm, and human resource manager are categorized as higher positions; schoolteacher, police officer, and nurse are classified as medium positions; and car mechanic, bus driver, hairdresser, and home or office cleaner are considered lower positions.